vinhnx/Ciapre.tmTheme/README.md

 Tested on ST3.

-It's just some color with xml, so no problem found. :)
+It's just some HEX strings within messy XML, so no problem found. :)

 ## License ##